Monkeypox virus: Infectious substances Pathogen Safety Data Sheet

 Canadian regulatory context

-Controlled activities with MPXV require a Human Pathogens and Toxins Licence issued by the Public Health Agency of Canada.
-MPVX is a non-indigenous animal pathogen in Canada; therefore, importation of MPVX requires an import permit, issued by the Canadian Food Inspection Agency.
+Controlled activities with MPXV require a Pathogen and Toxin licence issued by the Public Health Agency of Canada (PHAC).
+MPVX is a terrestrial animal pathogen in Canada; therefore, importation of MPVX requires an import permit under the authority of the Health of Animals Regulations (HAR).
+The PHAC issues a Pathogen and Toxin Licence which includes an HAR importation permit.

 The following is a non-exhaustive list of applicable designations, regulations, or legislations: